Alibakhshov/IP-Subnetting-Course/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 This is a complete IP Subnetting Course: Beginner to Advanced by Udemy.
 Through studying this you  deep dive into IP addressing and IP subnetting.
-It is great course for Cisco Certified Network Associate(CCNA)/Cisco Certified Network Personnel(CCNP), Microsoft Certified Systems Engineer(MCSE) and CompTIA students.
+It is great course for Cisco Certified Network Associate(CCNA)/Cisco Certified Network Personnel(CCNP), Microsoft Certified Systems Engineer(MCSE) and The Computing Technology Industry Association(CompTIA) students.
+This course dives deep into IPv4 addressing and IPv4 subnetting.
+Starting with binary math and ending with difficult IPv4 subnetting problems this course will prepare you for the subnetting questions on the CCNA, MCSA and CompTIA Network+ exams.
+Full of shortcuts and useful insights you will gain the clearest understanding of IPv4 addressing and IPv4 subnetting you have every had.

+This course divides the material up into small increments and then conquers each with multiple examples, practice questions and video explanations.
+You will never just get stuck on IPv4 subnetting again.